Spcman/stable-diffusion-m1/_posts/2022-11-20-stable-diffusion-local-jupyter-ffmpeg.md

 date:   2022-11-20
 ---

 To make videos we're going to use the `ffmpeg` command line tool.
-This is installed as an Mac OS executable and isn't part of Python as such.
+This is installed as an Mac OS executable and isn't part of Python.

 We'll need ffmpeg installed correctly.
 If not installed already you can use `brew install ffmpeg` to get it.
 You can also use `brew update && brew upgrade` to update it.
 This does take a little while to download and install.